 The majority of roads within the EPA have posted speed limits of 25 miles per hour (see Map #1).
 Exceptions to this include South Shore Boulevard, Lake Worth Road, Pierson Road, Wellington Trace, Greenbriar Boulevard, Little Ranches Trail, Gene Mische Way, portions of Flying Cow Road, and 120th Avenue South between Pierson and Lake Worth Roads.
 These are mostly collector and arterial roads with 35 and 40 mile per hour limits.
 The collector roads were frequently cited during the public forums as having excessive speeding, and speed control measures were suggested.
 Based on this observation of speeding, a speed recording trailer with radar was set up on 50th Street, 1⁄4 mile west of 130th Avenue South between March 23 and 30, 2015.
 The posted speed limit for 50th Street is 35 MPH and the average speed recorded during this eight-day monitoring period was 39 MPH.
 There were 6,820 vehicles recorded in the westbound travel lane.
 The recorded speed of 1,806 or 26% of these vehicles was 36 - 40 MPH.
 The next speed level was 41-45 MPH in which 1,406 or 21% were recorded and 1,251 or 18% were recorded at speeds in excess of 46 MPH.
 The highest recorded speed was 95 MPH.
 Based on these records, 65% of the westbound vehicles exceeded the posted speed limit on 50th street.
 This confirms there is a speeding issue in portions of the EPA and further speed studies are warranted to determine the extent of the problem.
-Targeted enforcement is also an interim solution, especially during peak travel periods.
+Targeted enforcement is an interim solution, especially during peak travel periods.
+A long-term solution would be to examine speed-calming methods such as railroad type crossings, speed humps, flashing lights during events, and lower speed limits in high traffic areas such as the venues along Pierson Road.